Competing types in preferential attachment graphs with community structure: Proofs

 It follows that, for $t$ sufficiently large, while $\hier[Z]t1$ remains below $z_1^-+\eps/2$ the expected proportion of red edge-ends among new edge-ends meeting new vertices in community $1$ is at least $z_1^-+\eps$, and so the expected proportion of red edge-ends among new edge-ends in community $1$ is at least $\hier[Z]t1+\mu_1\eps/2$.
 Consequently, $\hier[Z]t1$ almost surely reaches $z_1+\eps/2$ from any point below it, but fails to reach $z_1+\eps/4$ from $z_1+\eps/2$ with positive probability.
 Therefore $\liminf_{t\to\infty}\hier[Z]t1\geq z_1+\eps/4$, a contradiction.

-The third and final case is that the two extreme values are on opposite sides of $z^*$, but correspond to the same community, \ie without loss of generality we have $z_1^-<z_2^-$ and $z_2^+<z_1^+$ with $0<z_1^-<z^*<z_1^+<1$ (where again Lemma \ref{lem:nozero} excludes the possibility of $0$ or $1$).
+\begin{case}The highest and lowest values are on opposite sides of $z^*$ and correspond to the same community.\end{case} Without loss of generality we have $z_1^-<z_2^-$ and $z_2^+<z_1^+$ with $0<z_1^-<z^*<z_1^+<1$ (where again Lemma \ref{lem:nozero} excludes the possibility of $0$ or $1$).
 Now we have

 If $f_1(\nu_1;z_1^-,z_2^+)\leq z^*$, the analysis above goes through, so we must have

 Similarly, we must have

 In particular, it follows that $z_2^-<z^*<z_2^+$.